pgasparo/toolbox-3DRDF/README.md

 the additional feature of computing pair-specific 3D Radial Distribution Functions (3DRDF) as described in [Gasparotto et al.](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.5b01138)

-To actrivate the computation of 3DRDFs use the flag `-wdens`{:.ruby}.
+To actrivate the computation of 3DRDFs use the flag `-wdens`.
 Check the help for more informations.

 Compilation and dependencies